-The purpose of Disabilities Services is to offer students with unique challenges the support needed to experience full access to Northwestern's community.
+The purpose of Disability Services is to offer students with unique challenges the support needed to experience full access to Northwestern's community.

 - Physical or medical

-Academic accommodations are arranged through the disabilities office by providing documentation of the diagnosis, the history of the disability and any recommendations provided by the professional who diagnosed.
+Academic accommodations are arranged through Disability Services by providing documentation of the diagnosis, the history of the disability and any recommendations provided by the professional who diagnosed.
 With supporting documents, release forms, and a service agreement students who qualify are provided accommodations.

 Facilities (including restrooms, classrooms, and multiple residence halls) are designed to permit handicapped persons to enroll and benefit from the education.
 Handicapped parking provides convenient access to the building entrances.

-The following accommodations are available through the Disabilities Services:
+The following accommodations are available through Disability Services: